CristianRomero1234/web-development-course/Lesson 6.1/lesson_6.1.md

     calculatorKeyboardCSSStyles : String;
 end constants
 ```

-We declare the global constants for our program, Due to pseudo code being a way to translate information to the developer, we can declare the datatype for each component of our program.
+We declare the global constants for our program, due to pseudo code being a way to translate information to the developers, we can declare the datatype for each component of our program.

-In the block of `constants`,  `HTMLElement` means the datatype is an HTML Element, also `HTMLArray[HTMLElement]` means an HTML element that contains several HTML elements.
+In the block of `constants ... end constants`,  `HTMLElement` means the datatype is an HTML Element, also in the `variables .... end variables` `HTMLArray[HTMLElement]` means an HTML element that contains several HTML elements.

 If we try to "translate" some of this to javascript, it would look like: